 For those who love a deep dive then there’s nothing quite like the World Heritage-listed Ningaloo Coast, in Western Australia.
 The home to humpback whales, dugongs, and manta rays, it’s a showstopper experience.
 But the real drawcard here is that between March and August, whale sharks glide into the waters and you can snorkel alongside these gentle giants.

 12. Swim With Crocs in Darwin

-Okay, it’s not quite like swimming with whale shark but at Crocausurus Cove in Darwin, you can jump into the ‘Cage of Death’ and come face-to-face with a five metre saltwater crocodile.
+Okay, it’s not quite like swimming with whale sharks but at Crocausurus Cove in Darwin, you can jump into the ‘Cage of Death’ and come face-to-face with a five-metre saltwater crocodile.
 Plunged deep into the water in a glass cylinder, you’ll be safe as this bad boy swims around you.
 A bit too real?
 We don’t blame you.
-You can stay above water and there’s in-depth educational talks and feeding of the many crocs.
+You can stay above water and there are in-depth educational talks and feeding of the many crocs.

 12. Ride on the Indian Pacific Train